bellafraker/Team-5-MIST-4610-Group-Project-2/README.md

 **Age Range Slider:** Filters the scatter plot to a specific range of unit ages (e.g., 50–100 years only).
-This directly serves Question 2 by letting users zoom into the oldest operating plants and assess whether they cluster at 0 controls — the central claim of the grandfathering hypothesis.
+This directly serves Question 2 by letting users zoom into the oldest operating plants and assess whether they cluster at 0 controls, the central claim of the grandfathering hypothesis.

 **AI Assistance:** Claude AI was used to write and improve the Streamlit app.
 Prompts were given to restructure the Question 1 query into long format, fix the Question 2 aggregation issue, and add the sidebar filters.
-The axis labels, interpretation text, and melt logic were suggested by Claude and kept as-is.
+The axis labels, interpretation text, and logic were suggested by Claude and kept as-is.
 The fuel type multiselect and age slider were both Claude suggestions that were evaluated and accepted because they added genuine analytical value beyond cosmetic changes.